LibertyDSNP/spec/pages/index.md

 ## Learning More

-In addition to this document, more resources regarding our project can be found at [DSNP.org](https://www.dsnp.org), including our blog, forum, code repository and SDK.
+In addition to this document, more resources regarding our project can be found at [DSNP.org](https://www.dsnp.org), including our blog, forum, code repository, and SDK.